 Lower Bowns Reservoir

-- Conditions: There isn't much fishing pressure because access has been poor.
+- Conditions: The reservoir is ice-free and accessible.
+You'll find fair to good fishing for rainbows.
 Call the Quiet Fly Fisher fly shop at 435-616-2319 for up-to-date conditions and fishing reports.

 - Location: South-central Utah, N of Boulder, S of Torrey

 - Directions: Take gravel Forest Service road FS 181 from U-12.
 This turn off is 19 miles north of Boulder or 15 miles south from Torrey.
 The turn off is signed and located 1.5 miles south of the Wildcat Ranger Station.

 - Likely catch: Rainbow Trout

 - Regulations: To see what statewide or special regulations apply to this waterbody, please read the current Fishing Guidebook.

 - Site amenities: The reservoir shoreline is entirely Forest Service land; the primitive campground was recently upgraded to a more fully developed facility; there is no boat ramp, but small boats can be launched when the reservoir is full